-Some people with dementia may even start taking things they don’t own, or start accusing people of stealing from them.
+Some people with dementia may even start taking things they don’t own or start accusing people of stealing from them.

-This can lead to a person not trusting their caregiver or aged care facility, and might even resist care out of fear.
+This can lead to a person not trusting their caregiver or aged care facility, and they might even resist care out of fear.